A HISTORY OF OUR NETWORKS: 2G TO 5G

 2G: In the 1990s, the UK went digital with 2G and we still use 2G for calls and texts.

 2.5G: (Also known as GPRS) brought the internet to our phones by chopping data into bite-sized pieces.

 2.75G: (Also known as EDGE) gave us download speeds up to three times faster than GPRS.

-3G: Up to ten times faster than GPRS, and is perfect for browsing, tweeting and checking Facebook.
+3G: Up to ten times faster than GPRS, 3G is perfect for browsing, tweeting and checking Facebook.

-3.5G: (Also known as HSPA), this new technology sped things up once again, making it easy to use apps and download music and videos on your phone.
-Now there’s HSPA+, which is great for HD film streaming.
+3.5G: (Also known as HSPA), this new technology sped things up once again, making it easy to use apps and download music and videos to your phone.
+There’s also HSPA+, which is great for HD film streaming.

 4GEE: Gives you superfast, super reliable internet wherever you are.
-A true step change in the evolution of mobile communications.
+This was the first step in change in the evolution of mobile communications.

 4G in more places than any other network

 We're making sure that we provide the biggest 4G coverage for you.